Back to Blog

 1. The Convenience of All-in-One Coverage

 Medicare Advantage combines your hospital, medical, and sometimes drug coverage into a single plan, simplifying the healthcare experience.
-This is especially helpful for caregivers managing care, so that they have one less plan and subsequent paperwork to sort through.
+This is especially helpful for caregivers managing care, so there's one less plan and subsequent paperwork to sort through.

 2. Extra Benefits (Vision, Dental, Fitness)